top of page

 From the early days of contact, there was very little understanding of other cultures.
 Many Americans felt that Native ways were uncivilized and that Native children and adults should conform to American ways.
 At first, church-run schools would often translate readings, songs, and Bible lessons into Iroquois languages for their Native students.
 By 1880, the United States declared that all school classes must be taught in English.
 Boarding schools opened across the nation.
 In the boarding schools, Native children were separated not only from their traditions, but also from their families.
 The students' long hair was cut and they were made to wear Victorian style clothing like non-Native children their age.
 Homesickness was common and students sometimes tried to run away.

 The first boarding school that was not located on a reservation was in Carlisle, Pennsylvania.
-Almost 2000 Iroquois children (mostly Seneca, Oneida, and Mohawk) attended Carlisle Indian Industrial School during its 40 years of operation.
+Almost 2000 Haudenosaunee children (mostly Seneca, Oneida, and Mohawk) attended Carlisle Indian Industrial School during its 40 years of operation.
 Students lived at the school and studied reading, writing, and mathematics.
 Boys also learned skills such as carpentry and blacksmithing.
 Girls were taught sewing and cooking.

 School life at Carlisle was modeled after military life.
 Boys were assigned uniforms.
 Girls had to wear long skirts and blouses with high collars.
 European-style shoes were required and moccasins were not permitted.
 Students marched to and from their classes, and to meals.
 Although most did not know English, speaking his or her own Native language was not permitted and discipline was strictly enforced.
 Back in the Haudenosaunee communities songs, stories, craft skills, and language continued to be used and passed down.
 But, the young people who were attending boarding schools had less opportunity to learn these things.